ECCC-MSC/open-data/docs/msc-data/nwp_wcps/readme_wcps_nemo-datamart_en.md

 NOTE: ALL HOURS ARE IN UTC.

-The files have the following nomenclature :
+The files have the following nomenclature:

 CMC_wcps_nemo_Variable_LevelType_Level_ProjectionResolution_YYYYMMDDHH_Phhh.nc

-where :
+where:

 * __CMC__ : Constant string indicating that the data is from the Canadian Meteorological Centre (CMC)
 * __wcps_nemo__ : Constant string indicating that the data is from WCPS-NEMO component